Seagate/cortx/doc/CORTX_on_Open_Virtual_Appliance.rst

 **********
 The procedure to install CORTX on OVA is mentioned below.

 #.
-Download and unzip the `cortx-va-1.0.3.ova <https://github.com/Seagate/cortx/releases/download/ova-1.0.3/cortx-va-1.0.3.ova>`_ file from `our release page <https://github.com/Seagate/cortx/releases/tag/ova-1.0.3>`_.
+Download `cortx-va-1.0.3.ova <https://github.com/Seagate/cortx/releases/download/ova-1.0.3/cortx-va-1.0.3.ova>`_ file from `our release page <https://github.com/Seagate/cortx/releases/latest>`_.
 This contains the virtual machine image.

 #.
 Import the OVA image by referring to `these instructions <Importing_OVA_File.rst>`_.